 Drivers of cars are supposed to look outside to make sure that nobody will be struck when they open their doors into traffic.
 Unfortunately, they do not always check, and serious injuries can result to people in smaller vehicles.
 If you are a motorcyclist injured in an open door accident, you may be able to hold the driver responsible.
-At Black & DePaoli, our California motorcycle accident lawyers may be able to help you recover damages after an accident caused by a careless motorist or passenger.
+At The Law Office of Black & DePaoli, PC, our California motorcycle accident lawyers may be able to help you recover damages after an accident caused by a careless motorist or passenger.

 Open Door Accidents and Related Legal Claims

 After being struck by an open car door, you should call the police to the scene and get the names and numbers of witnesses.
 If possible, have them stay at the scene to give statements to the police about what happened.
 Life-changing injuries, such as amputation, paralysis, a traumatic brain injury, and spinal cord damage, may be experienced by a motorcyclist who crashes into a door that opens suddenly.

 There are a number of reasons why open door accidents can happen.
 The most common is that a driver or a passenger simply did not look to see whether anybody was coming before opening the door of a car.
 The driver or passenger may be held liable for negligence.
 You will need to show that the driver owed a duty of care, breached this duty, and caused injuries, and actual damages resulted.

 However, in other cases, it is the positioning of a car that results in an open door accident.
 For example, if someone parks illegally, such that it is hard for a motorcyclist to see the open door, it might be possible to hold that person accountable for negligence.

 When a driver is driving in the course and scope of employment and fails to check before opening a door into a motorcyclist, the employer may be held vicariously liable.
 Vicarious liability means that the employer may be responsible only if the driver is found negligent.